Back to blog

 • LangChain: Simplifies complex workflows, making it easier to integrate advanced features like AI with minimal setup.

-• Traditional methods: Requires more technical knowledge and effort to build and maintain robust scrapers.
+• Regular scraping: Requires more technical knowledge and effort to build and maintain robust scrapers.

 All in all...

 Choose LangChain for projects that benefit from seamless integration of data scraping and AI-driven analysis.
-Opt for traditional methods when you need full control over the scraping process or for simpler, standalone data extraction tasks.
+Opt for regular web scraping when you need full control over the scraping process or for simpler, standalone data extraction tasks.

-While the possibilities are endless, let’s focus on a simple one for today – we’ll write a script that scrapes a page from the Oxylabs Sandbox using Web Scraper API.
-Then, the script will interpret that information with the help of LangChain and LLMs.
-Let’s begin!
+While the possibilities are endless, let’s focus on a simple one for today – we’ll write a script that scrapes a page using Web Scraper API and then interprets extracted information with the help of LangChain and LLMs.
+There are two ways to integrate Web Scraper API:

 Setting up the environment